yaroslaff/sqlgrep/README.md

-# SQLGrep: Grep in MySQL database tables / fields
+# SQLGrep: Grep in SQL database tables / fields

 *If you do not know db schema (drank a lot yesterday, first day on new project or hacking alien starhip database)*